 Los Angeles Perjury Defense Lawyers

-Get a Strong Legal Advocate to Protect Your Rights
+Get a Strong Legal Advocate to Protect Your Rights After a Perjury Charge

 In the state of California, perjury is defined as intentionally providing false information under oath.
 In today’s society, many statements and actions could be wrongly considered perjury, and you may be facing serious criminal charges for a simple misunderstanding or mistake.
 Without the right Los Angeles perjury defense attorney, that mistake could quickly snowball into several years in a state prison.

 At Werksman Jackson & Quinn LLP, we take a team approach to defending our clients.
 At our firm, you don’t just get one attorney – you get an entire team dedicated to identifying the best strategy for your defense.
 We work fast, efficiently, and professionally, and have been successfully defending clients facing a range of criminal charges since 1994.
-If you are facing charges of perjury, then you need a reliable criminal defense attorney by your side.
+If you are facing charges of perjury, then you need a reliable Los Angeles criminal defense attorney by your side.
 Call us at (213) 688-0460 to set up your free consultation.

 What Is Perjury in California?